 Question: "What is Zion?
 What is Mount Zion?
 What is the biblical meaning of Zion?"

-The most important use of the word “Zion” is in a theological sense.
-“Zion” is used figuratively of Israel as the people of God (Isaiah 60:14).
-The spiritual meaning of “Zion” is continued in the New Testament, where it is given the Christian meaning of God’s spiritual kingdom, the heavenly Jerusalem (Hebrews 12:22; Revelation 14:1).
-Peter refers to Christ as the Cornerstone of Zion: “See, I lay a stone in Zion, a chosen and precious cornerstone, and the one who trusts in Him will never be put to shame” (1 Peter 2:6).
+The word Zion is also used in a theological or spiritual sense in Scripture.
+In the Old Testament Zion refers figuratively to Israel as the people of God (Isaiah 60:14).
+In the New Testament, Zion refers to God’s spiritual kingdom.
+We have not come to Mount Sinai, says the apostle, but “to Mount Zion and to the city of the living God, the heavenly Jerusalem” (Hebrews 12:22).
+Peter, quoting Isaiah 28:16, refers to Christ as the Cornerstone of Zion: “See, I lay a stone in Zion, a chosen and precious cornerstone, and the one who trusts in him will never be put to shame” (1 Peter 2:6).

 Mount Zion as a geographical area is currently the center of much dispute.
 The Bible is clear that, one day, Zion will be the sole possession of the Lord Jesus, and Zion—the nation and the city—will be restored.
 “Awake, awake, / Clothe yourself in your strength, O Zion; / Clothe yourself in your beautiful garments, / O Jerusalem, the holy city; / For the uncircumcised and the unclean / Will no longer come into you” (Isaiah 52:1).
 And “the children of your oppressors will come bowing before you; / all who despise you will bow down at your feet / and will call you the City of the LORD, / Zion of the Holy One of Israel” (Isaiah 60:14).